 There are a lot of rumors out there about sperm but what are the facts?
-We share 8 facts about sperm every man and woman should know and put the confusion to rest!
+We share 8 facts every man and woman should know and put the confusion to rest!

 - Temperature does affect his sperm count.
 Think of this in relation to the changing seasons.
-During the summer, the sperm count is the lowest and during the winter, it is the highest.
-Whether it’s a hot shower or sitting in a hot tub, these things can lower his sperm count dramatically.
+During the summer, the count is its lowest and during the winter, it is the highest.
+Whether it’s a hot shower or sitting in a hot tub, these things can lower his count dramatically.
 One doctor said, “If you’re trying to have kids, don’t go in hot tubs.”

 - Pineapple and other foods won’t necessarily make him taste better.
 Board certified urologist, Harry Fisch, acknowledges that sperm does have fructose content, but there has yet to have been a study on the correlation between foods a guy eats and the taste of his semen.
 On another note, there is still a lot of anecdotal evidence with pineapples, so it doesn’t hurt to try!

 - The X & Y chromosomes are created equal.
-It is a myth that either the male or the female sperm is more resilient than the other, or swims faster than the other.
+It is a myth that neither the male or the female sperm is more resilient than the other, or swims faster than the other.

-- Sperm is speedy little fellows and concentrated right from the start.
+- They are speedy little fellows and concentrated right from the start.
 Yes, the first moment of ejaculation is when the sperm is the most concentrated and moves the most quickly.

-- Women are not allergic to sperm.
-Contrary to popular opinion, it is very rare for women to be allergic to sperm.
+- Women are not allergic to semen.
+Contrary to popular opinion, it is very rare for women to be allergic.
 Although inflammation and redness are evidenced, these factors are more likely to be caused by a vaginal infection.